Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Theoretical framework

 where

-The linear growth rate $\Gamma_{\text{growth}}$ depends on the wavenumber $k$ and the $\pm$ sign denotes the polarization direction.
-The fastest growth is achieved at $k_0 \sim \Omega_0 m /p_0$ regardless of the propagation direction.
+The linear growth rate $\Gamma_{\text{growth}}$ depends on the wavenumber $k$ and the anisotropy parameter $\xi$, and the $\pm$ sign denotes the polarization direction.
+The fastest growth is achieved at $k_0 \sim \Omega_0 m /p_\text{peak}$ regardless of the propagation direction.
 We have also dropped $1$ compared to $(\xi^2-1)\Omega_0/kU_A$ in the bracket of Equation~\ref{equ::growth_rate}.
-This is because growth is the most prominent near $k\sim k_0$, making $\Omega_0/kU_A\sim \mathbb{C}/U_A\gg1$, thus even a weak level of anisotropy would make the second term in the bracket dominate over $1$.
-It should also be noted that this estimation on growth rate assumes that the CR distribution function has the form Equation~\ref{equ::kappa_dist_aniso}, with a uniform anisotropy level at all momenta characterized by $\xi$, which is not necessarily true as the CR particles evolve.
+This is because growth is the most prominent near $k\sim k_0$, making $\Omega_0/kU_A\sim \mathbb{C}/U_A\gg1$, thus even a weak level of anisotropy would make the second term in the bracket dominate over $1$. \textbf{Although background expansion slowly changes the cyclotron frequency $\Omega = \Omega_0 / a^2(t)$ and the peak momentum $p_\text{peak}$, due to the timescale separation, the background expansion does not affect the instability growth (particle-wave interaction).
+The resonance condition adapts with the comoving wavelength, such that $k = (\Omega m / p)a^2 = \Omega_0 m / p$.} It should also be noted that this estimation on growth rate assumes that the CR distribution function has the form Equation~\ref{equ::kappa_dist_aniso}, with a uniform anisotropy level at all momenta characterized by $\left|\xi^2 - 1\right|$, which is not necessarily true as the CR particles evolve.
 Therefore, this estimate should only be taken as a proxy.

 This growth is to be balanced by the wave damping rate.
 With our approach of ion-neutral damping \citep{2021ApJ...914....3P}, the damping rate is largely constant for all wavelengths we consider ($\nu_\text{IN} \ll k U_A$ ),